In any crisis, children's needs must come first.

 Localization in protection

-In Uganda, one of the aims of protection work is to facilitate sustainable local child protection.
-With support from ChildFund and other partners, local organizations built their capacity to do this within their communities.
+In Uganda, one of our aims is to facilitate sustainable local child protection.
+ChildFund and other partners supported local organizations to build this within their communities.

-A pilot program in Ethiopia has developed climate-friendly technology for agriculture and livestock production, strengthening the livelihoods of 1,600 households in its first year.
+A pilot program in Ethiopia has developed sustainable technology for agriculture and livestock production, strengthening the livelihoods of 1,600 households in its first year.

 Community-led child protection